 Today, he is the CEO of Arena Labs, a company that works in High Performance Medicine.
 Arena Labs works with a wide range of hospitals and surgical teams to bridge the “first principles of high performance” with unique technology for training stress, anxiety and decision making in complex, demanding surgical environments.

-Brian received an MSc from The London School of Economics, is a graduate of Singularity University in Silicon Valley, and the Santa Fe Institute on Complexity.
-He is a member of the Council on Foreign Relations as well as the Pacific Council on International Policy.
-Brian grew up in Ohio and attended Miami University for undergraduate studies.
-He and his wife Lindsay are both proud Midwesterners who now live in California.
+He received an MSc from The London School of Economics and is a graduate of the Santa Fe Institute on Complexity.
+Brian is a member of the Council on Foreign Relations as well as the Pacific Council on International Policy.
+He and his wife Lindsay are both proud Midwesterners who now live in San Clemente, California.

 Ethos comes from the Greek word “character” used to describe the guiding beliefs or aspirations of a community.
 Brian argues that all great leaders – and especially all great organizations – are rooted in a strong ethos.
 And yet, very few companies today have truly taken the time to write and implement a core set of guiding beliefs and aspirations.
 Today, organizations worry about evolving to avoid being disrupted, focusing on a variety of business and technology-based principles.
 In this discussion, Brian visits the power of a brilliant ethos to keep an organization cohesive, self-critical, and able to naturally evolve beyond forces of disruption.